-The blood sugar levels usually returns to normal after the baby is born.
+Blood sugar levels usually return to normal after the baby is born.
 But proper diabetes management and diabetes care can help prevent complications during labour and even avoid the risk of acquiring Type 2 Diabetes at a later stage.

-What to do to maintain blood sugar levels?
+How to maintain blood sugar levels During Pregnancy?

-- Avoid too much sugar: True the cravings are there.
-But it is advisable to avoid too much of sugary foods and drinks.
-Food that contain simple sugar can increase blood sugar levels, which could ignite gestational diabetes or make it worse if you already are diagnosed with it.
+- Avoid too much sugar: True, the cravings are there.
+But it is advisable to avoid too many sugary foods and drinks.
+Food that contains simple sugars can increase blood sugar levels, which could ignite gestational diabetes or make it worse if you already are diagnosed with it.

-- Reduce the Carbs: Another diabetes care tip is to avoid fluctuating blood sugar levels is to limit the intake of carbohydrates and replace it with high fibre foods.
+- Reduce the Carbs: Another diabetes care tip to avoid fluctuating blood sugar levels, is to limit the intake of carbohydrates and replace it with high fibre foods.